 In the Sixth Form students can choose from two disciplines within the English curriculum:

 Those studying English Language & Literature, focus on the question of style in literature (the field of stylistics), and consider, for example, how poets create a “voice” within a poem, and how novelists and playwrights create vivid characters and distinct viewpoints using language techniques.
+The “language” element of this subject is stylistics, and does not resemble the GCSE in English Language the students take in Year 11.
 The big ideas of the subject are genre, narrative, point of view, register, representation, and literariness.
 Students will explore the difference between everyday language and ‘literature’; developing their ability to understand and communicate in different ‘modes’ of English.
+English Language and Literature is a combined course that offers opportunities for creative writing, both in exam conditions and through coursework.

 Students following the English Literature curriculum study a range of texts created over the last 500 years.
 Teaching focuses on the ‘historicist’ approach: considering how writers influence each other, and also how events and social changes are reflected in novels, poetry and plays.
 Students will consider literary themes across time as well as how a specific historical moment has influenced the literature of the day.
 English Literature is full of ‘Big Ideas’, encouraging students to consider themes and issues that extend beyond the pages of a book and into contemporary life.